Sonnerz/project05-fullstack-django/README.md

 The registration form will ask users for;
 *	Email address
 *	Username
-*	a password
+*	Password
-*	password confirmation
+*	Password confirmation

 **PAGE :: Log in**